 The Maternal-Fetal Medicine Fellowship Program encompasses three years in which research, patient care and teaching are combined.
 Prenatal diagnosis skills and high-risk obstetrics patient management are emphasized.
 Research is also important, and the level of effort will vary according to the individual.
 One fellowship track involves the completion of a Masters of Public Health Program.

-The Maternal-Fetal Medicine Program is currently composed of three perinatologists, two fellows and other faculty included on a full-time or part-time basis.
-Neonatology, Anesthesia and Genetic departments interact heavily with the program.
+The Maternal-Fetal Medicine Program is currently composed of four perinatologists, three fellows and other faculty included on a full-time or part-time basis.
+Neonatology, Anesthesia, and Genetic departments interact heavily with the program.

 Ruth Wei, MD